TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/index.md

 ## Initial Projects

-We provide you with a fresh MiniJava editor project, which covers the concrete and abstract syntax of MiniJava and desugarings.
+We provide you with a template for this milestone.
+The template covers the concrete and abstract syntax of MiniJava and desugarings.
 For grading purposes, you are required to use this project as a starting point for milestone 2.
-You should use `MiniJava-tests-names` for assignment 5 and `MiniJava-tests-types` for assignment 7.
+You should use `minijava.test.names` for assignment 4, and `minijava.test.types` for assignment 6.

 ## Resources